ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 ### Enhanced User Experience with Watsonx Assistance for Voice

 Leveraging IBM's Watson Speech technology, the solution offers a sophisticated user interface that supports multiple languages, ensuring accessibility and convenience for end-users across different regions and linguistic backgrounds.
-The speech-to-text (STT) and text-to-speech (TTS) functionalities are hosted on IBM Cloud.
+The speech-to-text (STT) and text-to-speech (TTS) functionalities are hosted on IBM Cloud and consumed in this pattern.

 ### Application Development on IBM Cloud